• Entries will be processed on a first-come, first served basis and will be limited to the amount of performance time available at each event.

 • Each competition reserves the right to limit solos to two 1-2 per dancer, depending on venue capability and space.

 • Each competition reserves the right to add additional competition days/times, if deemed necessary, and also reserves the right to move the competition location if it becomes necessary due to circumstances beyond its control.

 • By completing your registration for a Star Dance Alliance event, all registered contestants do hereby grant permission to the Star Dance Alliance to publish their photographs and/or videos for promotional reasons.
 This includes social media, local television, national television, promotional videos, the web or in any other publication to promote its competitions.
 Furthermore, you hereby release all directors, officers or representatives of this competition from any and all claims for damages or injuries sustained while participating in any activity related to this competition.
 In addition, the Star Dance the right to communicate one on one, or through our mailing list, with each studio using the email provided in the registration system.

 SCHEDULING & PERFORMANCE TIMES

-A time schedule will be e-mailed (provided that an email address was correctly provided on your registration) no later than seven (7) days before the competition date to all entrants.
+A time schedule will be e-mailed to email address provided by the studio on your registration no later than seven (7) days before the competition date to all entrants.
 In order to receive a detailed schedule, your account must be paid in full.

 The number in which each routine is assigned is for reference and identification purposes.
 Routines are expected to perform in numerical order unless granted special permission by the Competition Director.
 If the backstage manager sees potential delays due to costume changes, you may be asked to compete out of sequence in order.
 Please be prepared to compete when we call your number, even though it may be a few numbers earlier than you anticipated.